Gabriellimmaa/medellinGames-BOT/README.md

 ---

-## ⚙️ Descrição
+## ⚙️ Description

-Este projeto foi desenvolvido para um servidor no discord cujo nome é MedellinGames (@medellingames), o bot tem um sistema de verificar tweet para receber benefícios no bot, sortea um time 4x4 de membros em call, tem a possibilidade de criar torcidas para ganhar benefínicios.
+This project was developed for a discord server whose name is MedellinGames (@medellingames), the bot has a system to verify tweets to receive benefits from the bot, draws a 4x4 team of members on call, has the possibility to create fans to win benefits .

-## 📚 Seções
+## 🎮 Commands

-O chatbot contém os seguintes comandos:
+The chatbot contains the following commands:

 - **!join:** Inicia um torneio;
 - **!vip:** Pegar seu vip diario por tweet;